Build a Journaling Habit That Actually Sticks

 - What do I want to carry into tomorrow? (one intention)

-This takes two minutes.
+This can take about two minutes.
 It can happen on a commute, during a lunch break, or right before sleep — on whatever device is already in your hand.
-The brevity is the point.
-A two-minute practice that happens every day builds something a thirty-minute practice that happens twice a week never can.
+The brevity is the point: a small practice may be easier to repeat on ordinary days.
+Two minutes is a practical ceiling, not a scientifically optimized dose.

 Weekly: Fifteen minutes, one honest question